Schemex: Discovering Structural Abstractions from Examples: Schemex System

 \subsubsection{Stage 3: Contrastive Refinement.}

-With an initial schema in place, Sam clicks Apply Schema to test its effectiveness (see Figure \ref{fig:refinement}).
-Schemex first generates dimension values for each paper based on its title and dimension attributes.
-It then composes full draft abstracts that integrate both the dimension values and the overall attributes.
-The interface presents these drafts side by side with their corresponding gold examples.
-At this point, the system also applies the schema to the validation subset set aside earlier.
-Sentences are color-coded by dimension, allowing Sam to align the generated text with its counterpart in the original abstract.
+With the schema in place, Sam clicks ``Apply Schema'' to test its effectiveness (see Figure \ref{fig:refinement}).
+Schemex generates per-dimension values for each paper based on its title and the attributes defined for each dimension, then composes full draft abstracts that integrate these values with the global constraints.
+The interface presents drafts side by side with the corresponding original abstracts, including the held-out validation examples that were set aside at the start.
+Sentences are color-coded by dimension, allowing Sam to align generated text with its counterpart in the original.

-During this process, Schemex detects gaps and inconsistencies between generated and gold examples.
-For instance, it flags that the most generated outputs summarize findings without linking them to existing theoretical frameworks.
-Based on this pattern, the system suggests adding a new attribute, theoretical integration, under the Findings dimension.
-Sam can then review such proposals with color-coded pairs, choosing to accept, reject, or edit them.
-Once reviewed, the schema updates to incorporate the approved suggestions, and the system regenerates outputs using the refined schema.
+Schemex also detects gaps between generated and original examples.
+For instance, it flags that most generated outputs summarize findings without linking them to existing theoretical frameworks.
+Based on this pattern, the system suggests adding a new attribute, \textit{theoretical integration}, under the \textit{Findings} dimension.
+Sam reviews this proposal alongside the color-coded pairs, choosing to accept it.
+Sam can also reject, edit or add to these suggestions.
+The schema updates accordingly, and the system regenerates outputs using the refined version (see Schema V2 in Figure \ref{fig:refinement}).

-With each cycle of applying, inspecting, and refining, the schema becomes sharper and more transferable.
+With each cycle of applying, inspecting, and refining, the schema becomes sharper.
 This process makes schema quality visible through application (DG3) while keeping Sam in control (DG4).

-Through this walkthrough, Sam gradually develops a schema that captures the structural essence of CHI theory paper abstracts.
-Each stage ensures that schemas are grounded in evidence (DG1), derived from structurally coherent clusters (DG2), tested and refined through practice (DG3), and shaped by active user oversight (DG4).
+The resulting schema makes explicit what experienced writers do implicitly - giving Sam a structural map to inform and guide their own writing.